Online Student Handbook

 Both skateboards and scooters are both prohibited on school grounds.
 They may be confiscated if used on campus.

-Student Drugs/Alcohol usage
+Student Drugs/Alcohol Usage

 Drug and Alcohol usage and use of tobacco products are prohibited on the school campus.
 Any use of illegal substances on campus leads to school-based consequences including the potential for school exclusion.
 Tobacco products and other paraphernalia in a student’s possession are subject to confiscation.
 Drug and alcohol treatment is a necessary part of a return to school plan for school exclusion due to the use of narcotics or alcohol.